Esperanto: Grammar

 Singular nouns used as grammatical subjects end in -o, plural subject nouns in -oj (pronounced [oi̯] like English "oy").
 Singular direct object forms end in -on, and plural direct objects with the combination -ojn ([oi̯n]; rhymes with "coin"): -o indicates that the word is a noun, -j indicates the plural, and -n indicates the accusative (direct object) case.
 Adjectives agree with their nouns; their endings are singular subject -a ([a]; rhymes with "ha!"), plural subject -aj ([ai̯], pronounced "eye"), singular object -an, and plural object -ajn ([ai̯n]; rhymes with "fine").
+In the past some people found the Classical Greek forms of the plural (nouns in -oj, adjectives in -aj) to be awkward, proposing instead that Italian -i be used for nouns, and that no plural be used for adjectives.
+These suggestions were adopted by the Ido reform.

 The suffix -n, besides indicating the direct object, is used to indicate movement and a few other things as well.

 The six verb inflections consist of three tenses and three moods.
 They are present tense -as, future tense -os, past tense -is, infinitive mood -i, conditional mood -us and jussive mood -u (used for wishes and commands).
 Verbs are not marked for person or number.
 Thus, kanti means "to sing", mi kantas means "I sing", vi kantas means "you sing", and ili kantas means "they sing".

-Word order is comparatively free.
-Adjectives may precede or follow nouns; subjects, verbs and objects may occur in any order.
-However, the article "the", demonstratives such as "that" and prepositions (such as "at") must come before their related nouns.
-Similarly, the negative "not" and conjunctions such as "and" and "that" must precede the phrase or clause that they introduce.
-In copular (A = B) clauses, word order is just as important as in English: "people are animals" is distinguished from "animals are people".